pnnandi/sql_ungroup/README.md

 # sql_ungroup
-Ungroup a table with total count
+--Ungroup a table with total count.

 --Code for table creation